 - Have 501(c)(3) public charity status, or have an organization with 501(c)(3) public charity status serving as a fiscal sponsor.

-- Have an archive/collection with an annual operating expense budget of over $50,000 and no more than $1 million.
-Please contact us to discuss any extenuating circumstances.
+- Have an archive/collection with an annual operating expense budget roughly between $50,000 and $1 million (exceptions can be made; please contact us to discuss).

 - Have a digital archive/collection.

 - Be able to provide a recent IRS Form 990 for the organization (provide it directly or have it available in databases such as Guidestar.org).